plaethos09/interview_devops/linux_interview.md

 64. Describe the purpose of the "xargs" command in Linux.
 How would you use it to process command-line arguments?
 65. How do you check the installed packages and their versions on a Linux system?
 Provide the command and its output.
 66. Explain the concept of file system permissions in Linux.
 How do you set the permissions for a file or directory?
-67. What is the purpose of the "ps" command in Linux
+67. What is the purpose of the "ps" command in Linux?

-?
 How would you use it to display process information?
 68. Describe the purpose of the "nc" command in Linux.
 How would you use it for network troubleshooting?
 69. How do you check the system logs in Linux?
 Provide the command and its output.
 70. Explain the concept of swap space in Linux.
 When and why would you use it?